sma/darti/article.md

     }
 ```

-Running this, you'll get an `UnimplementedError: FuncionDeclarationImpl` and have to think about a way to declare (global) functions and call them thereafter.
+Running this, you'll get an `UnimplementedError: FuncionDeclarationImpl` and you have to think about a way to declare (global) functions and call them thereafter.
 Here's the most simplest way that could possible work:

 ```dart
     final bindings = <String, Object?>{};